Curriculum Notes Year 9

 Spanish

-In Spanish, pupils will study AQA GCSE Spanish Higher modules 1-3.
-They will revise the preterit, immediate future and present regular and irregular tenses across a variety of topics and learn the imperfect tense.
+In Spanish, pupils will study AQA GCSE (2024) Spanish Higher modules 1-3.
+They will revise the preterite, immediate future and present regular and irregular tenses across a variety of topics.
 Pupils will continue to develop their reading, listening, speaking, writing and translation skills.

 Year 9: Programme of Study